 Frequently Asked Questions

-It generally spreads from infected pillow, comb or likewise.
+It generally spreads from the infected pillow, comb, or likewise.

 The most common treatment for tinea capitis is antifungal medications.

-It is something heals really slowly.
-It generally lose its impact in 4-6 weeks.
+It is something that heals slowly.
+It generally loses its impact in 4-6 weeks.